optozorax/unasanu/content/en/index.md

 All such potential interventions could also be numerically encoded and appended next to the number of the regular simulation program. <span class="green2-bg example">Therefore, all possible universes with all possible interventions also exist, even without the need to intervene directly in them.</span>

-However, we must not forget that just as there exist universes with all possible interventions, a universe continues to exist without any interventions at all.
+However, we must not forget that just as there exist universes with all possible interventions, a universe without any interventions at all continues to exist.

 ## Tegmark's mathematical structures